BashkimJ/ing-sw-2024-Gagliano-Giunca-Jance-Galluzzo/README.md

 8. To start a new game type y when asked, n to resume a possible saved game.
 ### Considerations
 Our projects uses Ansi Escape Codes which infact are not supported from CMD or the PowerShell of windows.
 So if you want to run the game using the TUI mode you must use a terminal that supports the ANSI Escape
 Codes.
-We would recommend using the Intellij Idea Terminal or the <a href="https://learn.microsoft.com/it-it/windows/terminal/install">Windows Terminal</a>.
+We would recommend using the Intellij Idea Terminal or the <a href="https://learn.microsoft.com/it-it/windows/terminal/install">Windows Terminal</a>.Also will work fine with Ubuntu terminal.
 If you want to move the jar files from one folder to another be sure to also move the file save_game.ser created at runtime to save the state of a started game.
 If you don't do so you want be able to resume a previous game and at runtime a new saved_game.ser will be created to save the state of the new created game.